Stormwater is Rainwater

 - Use fertilizers and pesticides sparingly or not at all.

-- Vegetate bare spots in your yard to reduce erosion
+- Plant or seed bare spots in your yard to reduce erosion.

 On the Road

-Wash your car at a commercial car wash that is properly plumbed to the sanitary sewer system or wash it over your lawn to prevent the dirty water from entering the storm sewer.
+Wash your car at a commercial car wash that is connected to the sanitary sewer or wash it over your lawn to prevent the dirty water from entering the storm drain.
 Check cars regularly for fluid leaks and repair promptly.
-Recycle automotive fluids
+Recycle automotive fluids.

-Organize a work party to help clean a stream, mark catch basins, conduct an educational event, pick up trash, enhance a wetland or stormwater treatment facility.
+Organize a work party to help clean a stream, mark catch basins, conduct an educational event, pick up trash, plant native plants around your home.
 Anything else you can think of - let us know!